vanjoe/ORCA/README.md

 We have provided multiple sample projects across different vendor platforms in the systems/ subdirectory.

-The first sample system targeting the DE2-115 (found in the TPad or Veek development systems) is located in the de2-115 directory.
-It uses the Intel toolchain and requires Quartus and Qsys.
+The zedboard directory contains a Xilinx Vivado sample project that targets the Zeboard development board using the Zynq-7000 XC7Z020-CLG484-1 SoC.

-A sample system using the Lattice iCEcube2 toolchain is located in the ice40ultra directory.
-It targets the iCE5LP4K chip.
+The de2-115 directory contains a Intel QSYS/Quartus project that targets the DE2-115 (found in the TPad or Veek development systems).

-In the sf2plus directory is a Microsemi SmartFusion2 sample project that targets the M2S150-FC1152 chip.
-It is built using the Libero toolchain.
+The ice40ultra directory contains a Lattice iCEcube2 project that targets the iCE5LP4K chip.

-The zedboard directory contains a Xilinx sample project that targets the Zynq-7000 XC7Z020-CLG484-1 SoC.
-It is built using the Vivado toolchain.
+The sf2plus directory contains a Microsemi Libero project that targets the SmartFusion2 M2S150-FC1152 chip.

-In addition to this example system we provide a system targeting a simulator such as modelsim.
-We use QSYS to help maintain these systems.
-The Libero tools include BFM models to simulate the SmartFusion2 system, and the Vivado tools include a simulator to debug a generated Vivado design.
+In addition to these example system we provide a system (in the sim directory) for use in debug and automated tests using Modelsim.
+We use Intel QSYS to help maintain these systems and generate interconnect.
+The example systems can be simulated in full if desired; see the README in each individual directory for details.

 ORCA Core Generics